PostHog/posthog.com/contents/docs/webhooks/discord.md

 ---
-title: Discord
+title: How to setup the Discord webhook
 sidebar: Docs
 showTitle: true
 ---

 You can send messages to Discord whenever an [action](/docs/user-guides/actions) triggers.

-## How to setup the Discord webhook

-### 1. Create an incoming webhook in Discord
+## 1. Create an incoming webhook in Discord

 1. Navigate to the channel where you want to add the webhook and select the 'Edit Channel' option from left navigation pane.
 1. Select the 'Integrations' option from the left navigation pane.